nickmeinhold/bills-analysis/backend/README.md

-# Gemini Agent Node Backend
+# Debt Dashboard Backend

-This backend integrates Google Gemini, LangChain, and Gmail OAuth for bill detection.
+This backend integrates Google Gemini, LangChain, and Gmail OAuth for bill detection and debt tracking.
 It is containerized for deployment to Google Cloud Run.

 ## Features